sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 * To enter >, type ``&gt;``.
 * To enter <, type ``&lt;``.
 * To enter &, type ``&amp;``.

+To add mathematics, you can use LaTeX, MathML, or AsciiMath notation.
+Studio uses MathJax to render equations.
+For more information, see :ref:`MathJax in Studio`.

 .. _Advanced Editor: